Updated: 1st October 2021

 Note: Buyers have the last right to confirm acceptance of a purchase.
 If a seller accepts a buyer's offer, this action does not automatically confirm acceptance.
 The buyer always receives the final right to confirm acceptance.

 TRADE METHODS - SELLERS

-If you are a registered member you can add a selling Listing (coloured red) to offer your available wines, grapes or grape derived products through the Exchange.
+If you are a registered member you can add Sell Listings (coloured red) to offer your available wines or grape derived product through the Marketplace.
 Depending on your level of membership, you may have access to the following trade methods:

 Best Offer – a negotiation method using offer and counter-offer to complete a trade.
 There is no limit to the number of counter-offers that can be made by either party until one party selects accept.
 As the List Owner, you may receive requests to supply samples prior to acceptance.